geany/www.geany.org/page_content/about/donate.md

 There are different options to donate, including bank transfer and Liberapay.
 Bank transfer to the [Geany e.V.][8] account is the preferred way for donating money as the money is transferred directly without a third party involved and additional fees can be avoided.
+Please note bank transfers are only possible if your bank participates in [SEPA][10], usually this applies to banks in most European countries.

 Your options: